caicloud/cyclone/docs/functions.md

 ## Union publishing and dependency management

 Cyclone can manage multi-component united builds.
-It use the graphical user interface to display and manage the dependency of the components.
+It uses the graphical user interface to display and manage the dependency of the components.

 <div align="center">
 	<img src="./dependency.png" alt="dependency" width="500">